philipturner/swift-colab/README.md

 64
 ```

-For more guidance on how to use Swift on Google Colab, check out [google/swift-jupyter](https://github.com/google/swift-jupyter).
+For more guidance on how to use Swift on Google Colab, check out [Usage Instructions](https://github.com/google/swift-jupyter#usage-instructions) on [google/swift-jupyter](https://github.com/google/swift-jupyter).
 Swift-Colab is still unstable, so you may experience unexpected bugs or crashes for the time being.
+There are some modifications you must make to how you use Swift on Google Colab, which are explained below:

 ## Installing packages